 3.1.5.
-Total Coliform Rule (TCR) and the Revised TCR (rTCR)
+Revised Total Coliform Rule (rTCR)

-All public water systems are required to comply with the Total Coliform Rule (TCR), which specifies monitoring of the water in the distribution system for the presence of coliform bacteria.
+All public water systems are required to comply with the Revised Total Coliform Rule (rTCR), which specifies monitoring of the water in the distribution system for the presence of coliform bacteria.
+The rTCR became effective on July 1, 2021, in California to replace the Total Coliform Rule (TCR).
 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful bacteria may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.